 - The seat is comfortable for babies and is ergonomically correct.

-- This carrier won’t work for breastfeeding.
+- It won’t work for breastfeeding.

 - It’s really difficult to adjust this to fit securely by yourself — you’ll need an extra set of hands.

 It’s black and can be worn on the front or as a backpack.
-It comes with two detachable pieces for your baby’s comfort — a support for the baby’s head, neck and back and a hood that can help protect your baby from the elements like wind and sun.
+It comes with two detachable pieces for your baby’s comfort — a support for the baby’s head, neck and back and a hood that can help protect your baby from the wind and sun.

 The carrier has a front pocket that can store small items that your baby may want quickly, like a pacifier.